-GERD affects an estimated 1 in 20 people in the United States.
-In people
+GERD affects an estimated one in 20 people in the United States.
+In

-with GERD, the normal barrier between the esophagus and stomach does not
+people with GERD, the normal barrier between the esophagus and stomach

-function properly.
-Normally, this barrier allows food and liquid to pass
+does not function properly.
+Normally, this barrier allows food and

-down into the stomach but prevents the stomach contents from flowing
+liquid to pass down into the stomach but prevents the stomach contents

-back up (refluxing).
-People with GERD have a chronic problem of stomach
+from flowing back up (refluxing).
+People with GERD have a chronic

-acid and other digestive juices refluxing into the esophagus.
+problem of stomach acid and other digestive juices refluxing into the

 Chronic reflux causes many bothersome symptoms, the most common being